maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 #### Variations:

-Sinclair BASICs use `CODE` instead of `ASC`, which is further confused by the fact that the ZX machines do not use ASCII character encoding. `CODE` is not currently supported.

 BASIC-PLUS on the DEC-10 uses `ASCII` instead of `ASC`.
 This is supported in RetroBASIC.

+MAXBASIC allowed a second parameter, a length, which returned a series of values, up to that many characters in the string.
+This not supported in RetroBASIC, but the functionality is similar to the `CHANGE` statement in Dartmouth BASIC, which is supported.

+Sinclair BASICs use `CODE` instead of `ASC`, which is further confused by the fact that the ZX machines do not use ASCII character encoding. `CODE` is not currently supported.

 Acorn Atom BASIC used `CH`, for character.

-MAXBASIC allowed a second parameter, a length, which returned a series of values, up to that many characters in the string.

 Enterprise IS-BASIC uses `ORD` for no obvious reason.